pyscaffold/pyscaffold/README.rst

 |

-PyScaffold is the tool of choice for bootstrapping high quality Python packages, ready to be shared on PyPI_ and installed via pip_.
+PyScaffold is the tool of choice for bootstrapping high quality Python packages, ready to be shared on PyPI_ and installable via pip_.
 It is easy to use and encourages the adoption of the best tools and practices of the Python ecosystem, helping you and your team to stay sane, happy and productive.
 The best part?
 It is stable and has been used by thousands of developers for over half a decade!

-Checkout out `this demo project`_, which was set up using PyScaffold.
-If you are not convinced yet, have a look on these `reasons to use PyScaffold`_
+Checkout out `this demo project`_, which was set up using PyScaffold and if you are still not convinced yet, also have a look at these `reasons to use PyScaffold`_.

 Quickstart
 ==========